 - Motivation: What is the motivation for the WG?
-Why establish a WG now? - Tasks: What are the proposed specific tasks (these must be measurable and attainable), timeline of activities (including appropriate milestones), and anticipated outcomes and benefits to US CLIVAR (describing links to appropriate Panel goals, the Science Plan, and agency programs)? - Publications and Outreach: What plans does the WG have for producing and publishing material suitable for the US CLIVAR website, journals, newsletters, reports, etc.? - Reporting: How and to which US CLIVAR Panels will the WG report? - Leadership and Suggested Membership: Who will co-chair the WG and what complimentary research experience does each co-chair bring?
+Why establish a WG now? - Tasks: What are the proposed specific tasks (these must be measurable and attainable), timeline of activities (including appropriate milestones), and anticipated outcomes and benefits to US CLIVAR (describing links to appropriate Panel goals, the Science Plan, and agency programs)? - Publications and Outreach: What plans does the WG have for producing and publishing material suitable for the US CLIVAR website, journals, newsletters, reports, etc.?
+What other programs would the WG activities align with and how would outreach be conducted? - Reporting: How and to which US CLIVAR Panels will the WG report? - Leadership and Suggested Membership: Who will co-chair the WG and what complimentary research experience does each co-chair bring?
 What is the suggested membership of the WG and what expertise does each proposed member provide? - NOTE: WGs are great opportunities for early career scientists.
 Diversity of membership should also be considered. - Resource Requirements: What are the activities for which resources are sought: travel, communications, reporting (e.g., the WG will meet once per year for 2 days, hold quarterly teleconferences, organize a 50-participant workshop, and submit for publication a 15-page manuscript)?

-Prospectuses from previous WGs provide good models for developing a new WG prospectus, for examples see: Extremes WG, Southern Ocean WG, GRISO WG.
+Prospectuses from previous WGs provide good models for developing a new WG prospectus, for examples see: Extremes WG, Southern Ocean WG, GRISO WG, Tropical Belt WG.
 A template for a new WG prospectus can be downloaded here.

-New WG prospectuses due October 17, 2014
+New WG prospectuses due October 12, 2017

-Electronic copies of a prospectus (PDF) should be submitted to USCPO (uscpo@usclivar.org).
+Electronic copies of a prospectus (.doc) should be submitted to USCPO (uscpo@usclivar.org).
 No exceptions will be made for submissions past deadline.
-The SSC will then consider the requests received and, in consultation with the USCPO and the IAG, will respond as rapidly as possible (no later than November 30, 2014) to facilitate the initiation of the approved WGs by

-January 2, 2015.
-Unless otherwise justified, the start date for new WG activities will be January 2, 2015.
-WGs should plan to complete their tasks between December 2016 and 2017.
+The SSC will then consider the requests received and, in consultation with the USCPO and the IAG, will respond as rapidly as possible to facilitate the initiation of the approved WGs by January 2018.
+Unless otherwise justified, the start date for new WG activities will be January 2, 2018.
+WGs should plan to complete their tasks between December 2019 and 2020.

-The start of up to two new WGs is anticipated through this call.
-It is likely that not all submitted prospectuses will be supported.
-The next call will be in September 2015.
+The start of one new WG is anticipated through this call.
+The next call will be in September 2018.